ianmilliken/mpc/site/content/blog/should-i-advertise-on-facebook-or-google.md

 It's not to say that push campaigns are less effective, it just means that you often need to 'widen the net' and allow for a bigger target market to draw end users in.

-## Final call

-It's not black and white.
+## The golden rules

+It's not black and white, but here are some golden rules to help you make a decision on picking the best platform for your PPC advertising;

+* .
+* .
+* .